epichome/ME-PAI-2023/README.md

 Tuned the structual features of a drug candidate, which affects its absorption and distribution using Bayesian optimization.
 I used the Expected improvement (EI) as the aqusition function.

 ## project 4
-implimetation of Soft Actor Critic (SAC), an off-policy Reinforcement learning algorithm, that by practicing on a simulator learned to control a policy for a Pendulum and make it swing up from an angle of π to 0.
+Implimetation of Soft Actor Critic (SAC), an off-policy Reinforcement learning algorithm, that by practicing on a simulator learned to control a policy for a Pendulum and make it swing up from an angle of π to 0.

 <p align="left">
   <img src="https://github.com/epichome/Probabilistic-Artificial-Intelligence-2023/blob/main/Media/pendulum_episode.gif" >